SAP-samples/teched2022-AP260/exercises/ex2/README.md

 There are two **important** changes you need to make to the above template:

-- GOERLI_PRIVATE_KEY - you need your own, funded ethereum account to be able to deploy to a live network.
-This is why we prepped a couple of accounts and funded them with test Goerli Ether just for this workshop.
+- PRIVATE_KEY - you need your own, funded Polygon account to be able to deploy to a live network.
+This is why we prepped a couple of accounts and funded them with test MATIC just for this workshop.
 - ALCHEMY_KEY - deploying to a public network requires access to a network node.
-Alchemy is one of the well-known providers of Ethereum network nodes and you will be able to use an existing API key to get access to Ethereum via their nodes.
+Alchemy is one of the well-known providers of blockchain network nodes and you will be able to use an existing API key to get access to Polygon via their nodes.
-- ETHERSCAN_KEY - see below.
+- POLYGONSCAN_KEY - see below.

 **ACTION REQUIRED**:

-- Lookup your table ID.
+- Lookup your table ID (were you are sitting rn).
 - Check with the workshop owners to download and lookup the information above.
 - Once you have your private key and the Alchemy API key, replace `xxx` in the `hardhat.config.ts` file with this information.
 - If you're here on your own outside of a workshop, create accounts with the mentioned services and obtain API keys.